ZhouChuanyou/manifem/README.md

 To learn maniFEM, you should begin by reading the [manual](https://webpages.ciencias.ulisboa.pt/~cabarbarosie/manifem/manual-manifem.pdf).

 To use maniFEM, you need a recent version of the `g++` compiler and the `make` utility.
 Under linux it should be easy to install them.
 It is not that easy to install and use them under windows, but it is certainly possible, for instance by using [cygwin](https://webpages.ciencias.ulisboa.pt/~cabarbarosie/manifem/cygwin.org).
 You may also want to use [gmsh](http://gmsh.info/) for visualization purposes.
 You should copy all `.cpp` and `.h` files to some directory in your computer, together with the `Makefile`.
 Then try `make run-1.1` for the example in paragraph 1.1 of the manual, `make run-2.2` for the example in paragraph 2.2, and so on.

+Copyright 2020 Cristian Barbarosie cristian.barbarosie@gmail.com

+ManiFEM is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+ManiFEM is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.